SMART Office Launches New Initiative

 More information about SOMAPI will be posted soon on the SMART Office's website.

-- Requests for Reallocation of Byrne JAG Funding Penalty
+• Requests for Reallocation of Byrne JAG Funding Penalty

-The SMART Office has received information from nearly all States and territories and the District of Columbia . . .
-More - International Tracking of Sex Offenders Working Group
+The SMART Office has received information from nearly all States and territories and the District of Columbia . . . arrow More

-The SMART Office announces the addition of two new staff to its team: Faith A. Baker and Sharon-Beth Kristal. . . .
-More - SMART Office Launches New Initiative
+The SMART Office announces the addition of two new staff to its team: Faith A. Baker and Sharon-Beth Kristal. . . . arrow More

-In March 2011, the SMART Office began work on SOMAPI, a project designed to assess the state of research . . .
-More
+In March 2011, the SMART Office began work on SOMAPI, a project designed to assess the state of research . . . arrow More